top of page

 Executive Board

-Jaz Leonard - Co - President
+Jaz Leonard - President

 Chapter Initiated: Zeta Rho (Texas A&M University)